MoonstoneStudios/WakaSkies/README.md

 # Important
 This app has only been tested on a Windows computer.
 I am not a verified Apple developer either so it may not work at all on MacOS.
 But, a website release is planned so stay tuned!

+# Why Does WakaSkies Need My WakaTime API Key?
+In order to retreive data from WakaTime, WakaSkies needs your API key.
+WakaSkies uses WakaTime's [Insights API Enpoint](https://wakatime.com/developers#insights).
+This requires a user's API key to access.
+**WakaSkies does not use your API key for anything other than getting your programming statistics.**

 # Screenshots
 <img src="https://github.com/MoonstoneStudios/WakaSkies/blob/main/Images/screenshot1.png?raw=true)" width="600px" />